hbc/NGS_Data_Analysis_Course/sessionIII/lessons/04_DEG_deseq2.md

 ![deseq1](../img/deseq_obj2.png)

 > *NOTE:* There are individual functions available in DESeq2 that would allow us to carry out each step in the workflow in a step-wise manner, rather than a single call.
 We demonstrated one example when generating size factors to create a normalized matrix.
-By calling `DESeq()`, the previously stored size factors were overwritten (with a new identical set).
+By calling `DESeq()`, the individual functions for each step are run for you.
 >

 ## Hypothesis testing: Wald test